 Rather than simply being about being able to read, write and do basic maths before starting school.
 School readiness is about the development of the whole child – their social and emotional skills, physical skills, communication skills and cognitive skills.

-- recognising and talking through their child’s feelings and different emotions;
+- recognise and talk through their child’s feelings and different emotions.

-- celebrating the child’s achievement in language development by singing songs, nursery and finger rhymes and making time to talk.
+- celebrate the child’s achievement in language development by singing songs, nursery and finger rhymes and making time to talk.

 Support for Barnsley families is available through the Early Help Team who provide a wide range of services.
 You can take a look at more information about the Early Help Team and Family Centres and how they can help.